aws-samples/eks-blueprints-for-terraform-workshop/content/040_hub_spoke/020_hub_spoke_connectivity/020-configure-spoke-staging.md

 ### 1. Spoke-Staging Access to Hub Cluster

-The spoke-staging cluster needs access to the hub cluster to retrieve the Argo CD hub role from the SSM parameter and to register itself as a managed cluster.
+The spoke-staging Terraform needs access to the hub cluster to register itself( ArgoCD cluster object) as a managed cluster.

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=true showLineNumbers=false language=yaml}